 The Company determines if a contract is, or contains, a lease at contract inception.
-Operating leases are included in operating lease right-of-use ("ROU" ("ROU") assets, current portion of operating lease liabilities and operating lease liabilities, net of current portion in the Company's Company's consolidated balance sheets.
-Finance leases are included in property and equipment, current portion of finance lease obligations and finance lease obligations, net of current portion in the Company's audited Company's consolidated balance sheets.
+Operating leases are included in operating lease right-of-use ("ROU") assets, current portion of operating lease liabilities and operating lease liabilities, net of current portion in the Company's consolidated balance sheets.
+Finance leases are included in property and equipment, current portion of finance lease obligations and finance lease obligations, net of current portion in the Company's consolidated balance sheets.